Framework-R-D/phlex-design/doc/appendices/definitions.rst

             A set of mechanisms enabling the definition, creation, identification, and organization of data products, as well as the relationships among them.

             The data model also specifies the mechanism for reading and writing persistable data products.

+        Parentage
+            The set of unique identifiers of each ancestral datum.

+        Persistable data product
+            A data product that can be read from and written to persistent storage.

 .. rubric:: Footnotes